ub-unibe-ch/Docx2Jats/article_neu-raw.md

 belongs to those who fail in their duty through weakness of will, which is the same as saying through shrinking from toil and pain.

-## Bibliography
+# Bibliography

+Doe, J. + Muster, T. «Important congress paper.» *Paper presented at the Proceedings of the 2019 international conference on anything.*
-Doe, Jane.
-A very important book about a very important subject.
-Somewhere: Wherever University Press, 2020.

-Doe, John.
-Another very important book.
-Somewhere: Wherever University Press, 2019.
+Soemwhere: Some country, 2019.Doe, Jane. *A very important book about a very important subject.* Somewhere: Wherever University Press, 2020.Doe, John. *Another very important book.* Somewhere: Wherever University Press, 2019.Muster, T. et al. «Important article.» *Important Article Journal* (67) 3 (2020): 625-638.

 [^1]: A short footnote.